sherpa/sherpa/docs/evaluation/cache.rst

 ========================

-The parameter values, integrate setting, and grid values are used to create an unique token - the SHA256 hash of the values - which is used to look up a value in the `_cache` dictionary.
+The parameter values, integrate setting, and grid values are used to create a unique token - the SHA256 hash of the values - which is used to look up a value in the `_cache` dictionary.
 If it exists then the stored value is returned, otherwise the model is evaluated and added to the `_cache` dictionary.
-In order to keep the cache size small, the `_queue` array is used to remove an existing value from the store when a new value is added.
-The size for the `_queue` array is set to :py:attr:`~sherpa.models.model.ArithmeticModel.cache` elements (the default value for this attribute is 5).
+In order to keep the cache size small, the oldest element in the cache is removed when the number of entries becomes larger than :py:attr:`~sherpa.models.model.ArithmeticModel.cache` elements (the default value for this attribute is 5).

 .. _startup-modelcacher1d: